How to run ASP.NET Core Web Application as a service on Linux without reverse proxy, no NGINX or Apache

 sudo mkdir /srv/AspNetSite sudo chown yourusername /srv/AspNetSite/ dotnet publish -c Release -o /srv/AspNetSite/

-The published result contains an executable called 'AspNetSite' which will run the application.
+The published result contains an executable called AspNetSite which will run the application.
 Let's verify we can also run the published application:

-`.
 To run services on Linux, Systemd uses 'service unit configuration' files to describe how to run services.
-Let's create the file 'AspNetSite.service' inside our project so we can store it in source control along with our code.
-Add the following content to 'AspNetSite.service':
+Let's create the file AspNetSite.service inside our project so we can store it in source control along with our code.
+Add the following content to AspNetSite.service:

-[Unit] Description=ASP.NET Core web template [Service] # will set the Current Working Directory (CWD) WorkingDirectory=/srv/AspNetSite # systemd will run this executable to start the service ExecStart=/srv/AspNetSite/AspNetSite # to query logs using journalctl, set a logical name here SyslogIdentifier=AspNetSite # Use your username to keep things simple, for production scenario's I recommend a dedicated user/group. # If you pick a different user, make sure dotnet and all permissions are set correctly to run the app. # To update permissions, use 'chown yourusername -R /srv/AspNetSite' to take ownership of the folder and files, # Use 'chmod +x /srv/AspNetSite/AspNetSite' to allow execution of the executable file.
-User=yourusername # ensure the service restarts after crashing Restart=always # amount of time to wait before restarting the service RestartSec=5 # copied from dotnet documentation at # https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-3.1#code-try-7 KillSignal=SIGINT Environment=ASPNETCORE_ENVIRONMENT=Production Environment=DOTNET_PRINT_TELEMETRY_MESSAGE=false # This environment variable is necessary when dotnet isn't loaded for the specified user. # To figure out this value, run 'env | grep DOTNET_ROOT' when dotnet has been loaded into your shell.
-Environment=DOTNET_ROOT=/opt/rh/rh-dotnet31/root/usr/lib64/dotnet [Install] WantedBy=multi-user.target
+[Unit] Description=ASP.NET Core web template [Service] # will set the Current Working Directory (CWD) WorkingDirectory=/srv/AspNetSite # systemd will run this executable to start the service # if /usr/bin/dotnet doesn't work, use `which dotnet` to find correct dotnet executable path ExecStart=/usr/bin/dotnet /srv/AspNetSite/AspNetSite # to query logs using journalctl, set a logical name here SyslogIdentifier=AspNetSite # Use your username to keep things simple, for production scenario's I recommend a dedicated user/group. # If you pick a different user, make sure dotnet and all permissions are set correctly to run the app. # To update permissions, use 'chown yourusername -R /srv/AspNetSite' to take ownership of the folder and files, # Use 'chmod +x /srv/AspNetSite/AspNetSite' to allow execution of the executable file.
+User=yourusername # ensure the service restarts after crashing Restart=always # amount of time to wait before restarting the service RestartSec=5 # copied from dotnet documentation at # https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx KillSignal=SIGINT Environment=ASPNETCORE_ENVIRONMENT=Production Environment=DOTNET_PRINT_TELEMETRY_MESSAGE=false [Install] WantedBy=multi-user.target

 Make sure to update the 'User' to your username.
 Refer to the comments for an explanation of the specified options.
 For more information on the service unit configuration file, read the freedesktop manual page or the Red Hat documentation.

-Systemd expects all configuration files to be put under '/etc/systemd/system/'.
-Copy the service configuration file to '/etc/systemd/system/AspNetSite.service' and tell systemd to reload the configuration files.
+Systemd expects all configuration files to be put under /etc/systemd/system/.
+Copy the service configuration file to /etc/systemd/system/AspNetSite.service and tell systemd to reload the configuration files.

 sudo cp AspNetSite.service /etc/systemd/system/AspNetSite.service sudo systemctl daemon-reload